pagopa-archive/io-handbook/communication.md

 1. It's not rude to leave a channel.
 When you've had your questions answered or are no longer interested, feel free to leave the channel so it won't distract you anymore.
 1. Learn about common channels and channel-naming conventions.

+#### Slack Channels

+The IO team is part of the [Developers Italia Slack organization](https://slack.developers.italia.it).
+To join our Slack channels you'll need to create an account on the Slack organization.
+The Slack organization is open and anybody can join it.

+The IO team hangs out in the following channels:

+* `#io-dev` - this is where most development activity happens, join this channel if you're actively contributing to the project
+* `#io-infra` - activity about the infrastructure that keeps IO up
+* `#io-handbook` - this is where we discuss about this handbook and propose changes
+* `#io-questions` - general questions about the project, this is a good place to ask questions about integrating with IO
+* `#io-random` - random discussions, sharing of interesting articles, chitchat
+* `#io-status` - this is populated by bots, sharing various alerts and status reports
+* `#io-ci` - this is populated by bots, sharing the status of our CI builds
+* `#io-github` - this is populated by bots, sharing the status of our Github activity

 ### Weekly Review and Planning calls

 1. Every Tuesday at 2pm CET we have the product review and planning call.